clark800/hget/README.md

       -m <method>     set the http request method
       -h <header>     add a header to the request (may be repeated) -b <body>       set the body of the request
-      -c <path>       use the specified CA certificates file
+      -c <path>       use the specified CA cert file or directory

 To download a file to the current directory, use `hget -o. <url>`.